wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * If you have a guest checkout on your WooCommerce store, then Check the box “Add Code to Track the Login Step of Guest Users”.
 If you have a guest login but you do not check the box, then it might cause an uneven funnel reporting in Google Analytics.

-*All the product sections on homepage other than feature product will be fired as Recent Product and will be available in product list performance report.
+* All the product sections on homepage other than feature product will be fired as Recent Product and will be available in product list performance report.

-*All the product sections on product page will be fired as Related Product and will be available in product list performance report.
+* All the product sections on product page will be fired as Related Product and will be available in product list performance report.

+= Need an Advanced Google Analytics Plugin? =
+We have recently launched an Advanced Google Analytics Plugin for WooCommerce which includes tracking of 9 Reports of Enhanced Ecommerce, User ID Tracking, Product Refund, I.P.
+Anonymization, 15+ Custom Dimenensions & Metrics, Form Field Tracking, Content Grouping & much more. <a href="http://bit.ly/1yFqA04" target="_blank">Learn More</a>

 == Installation ==
 1. Download the plugin file to your computer and unzip it